Your toddler is 19 months old!

 • Speech.
 Your little chatterbox might be able to say 10 to 20 words.
 If they can't, it may not be cause for concern, but it's worth bringing up to the pediatrician.
 One common cause for a speech delay is trouble hearing.

 • Teething.
 Watch out for teething discomfort, as the upper cuspids and lower second molars tend to break through around this time.

 • Potty Training.
 Keep talking up the potty and read a few board books (see our favorite ones here) about potty training to psych up your 19-month-old for this upcoming milestone.

 Your 19-month-old may be exhibiting some challenging and encouraging behaviors.
 Tap below for advice on dealing with:

 • Tantrums.
 Feel like you're already in the terrible twos even though your child isn't two yet?
 Totally normal.
 Nineteen-month-olds are still learning to communicate and regulate their emotions.
 These skills will take some time to develop.
-Give your child TLC when he's upset, and try to help him get his point across when he's frustrated.
+Give your child TLC when they're upset, and try to help them get their point across when they're frustrated.

 • Manners.
 If you lead by example, your child may pick up basic manners.
 This generally comes in the form of words like “peas,” “tankoo” and “scoosme.”